10/20/2021

 Conference Facilitator

 Thank you.
-From Goldman's Next we have Kat -O'Brien.
+From Goldman Sachs, we have Catherine O'Brien.
 Please go ahead.

 speaker

-Hi, good morning, everyone.
-Maybe a bit of a different take on Jamie's question earlier, but has the current demand backdrop or the competitive capacity backdrop in the US changed your plans on domestic expansion at all since you introduced United Next back in June?
-Was it your view back then that 2020 domestic capacity would be flat or is it just with some of these international border reopenings has the opportunities that changed?
+Hi.
+Good morning, everyone.
+Maybe a bit of a different take on Jamie's question earlier, but Has the current demand backdrop or the competitive capacity backdrop in the U.S. changed your plans on domestic expansion at all since you introduced United Next back in June?
+You know, like, was it your view back then that 2020 domestic capacity would be flat?
+Or is it just with some of these international border reopenings, has the opportunity set changed?
 Thanks.

 speaker